exercism/elm/concepts/comparison/introduction.md

 Values of other types such as records or custom types cannot be compared directly.

+Some built-in types require their content to be `comparable`, such as `Set` or `Dict` keys, since their structure relies on an internal ordering.

 Lists of `comparable` values can be sorted with `List.sort` and lists of values that can be mapped to comparable values can be sorted with `List.sortBy`:

 ```elm